-Krause Donovan Estate Law Partners, LLC is a Madison, Wisconsin area law firm specializing in Estate Planning, Trusts, Wills, Probate and Real Estate Transactions.
+Krause Donovan Estate Law Partners, LLC is a Madison, Wisconsin area law firm specializing in Estate Planning, Trusts, Wills and Probate.
 We personalize our services and our attorneys happily make house calls for our clients who require it.

 Call us now for a free estate planning consultation.